-- o Internet cafes are common in urban areas (not Mua) and access costs around 5-7K/minute. - Internet can be painfully slow, best used in the early mornings or late at night.
-To save time, write your e-mails in word and paste into your e-mail message later.
+- o Internet cafes are common in urban areas (not Mua) and access costs around 5-7 MWK/minute. - o Internet can be painfully slow, best used in the early mornings or late at night.
+To save time, write your emails in word and paste into your e-mail message later.
 Be careful, however, as computer viruses thrive in Africa.
 You can download virus protection software from the UW for free.
-Also, always sign out of your email account completely before you leave, to prevent fraud. - The phone companies offer WiFi cards ("dongles") that plug into your USB port and allow you to have internet access anywhere there is a cell phone signal.
+Also, always sign out of your email account completely before you leave, to prevent fraud. - o The phone companies offer WiFi cards ("dongles") that plug into your USB port and allow you to have internet access anywhere there is a cell phone signal.
 The connection is very slow, however.
 Dongles cost around \$30.
-Unfortunately, the coverage is poor in the Mua area. - Apparently data packages for smart phones are quite reasonable in Malawi!
+Unfortunately, the coverage is poor in the Mua area. - Data packages for smart phones are quite reasonable in Malawi!
+When you buy units you can also convert them into usable data.
 If you have an unlocked smart phone, this might be a good option to check email.
-Data packages of 2 MB, were available from Airtel for ~\$6,000 Kwacha, and are available in Lilongwe - Internet is available at MUA hospital if the electricity is working, but there have been major issues with connectivity on internet and cell phone. - When you buy units you can convert them into usable data.
-A month subscription to whatsapp costs 500 kwacha and 1GB of data is approximatley 1600 kwacha for one week.
+Data packages of 500 MB were available from Airtel for ~3000 Kwacha for a month (or 1 GB for ~1600 Kwacha for a week), and are available in Lilongwe. - O A month subscription to WhatsApp costs 500 Kwacha.
 This is the most cost effective means of communicating with home.
-The network at the parish and at the hospital is somewhat poor but I found I could receive and send emails, although downloading documents was difficult.
-I could also send and receive messages via whatsapp.
-I received phone calls best by sitting on the steps to the Parish.
-The Latitude volunteers who live near the hospital employee housing were able to access the internet much better including social media as well as make phone calls through Facebook to their friends and family.
-It is nearly impossible to complete residency documentation requirements while in Malawi .
-I had Tim really managing all of my paperwork and details because I couldn't access websites well.
+The network at the parish and at the hospital is somewhat poor but you should be able to receive and send emails, although downloading documents is difficult.
+Accessing the internet (and making phone calls) may be easier near the hospital employee housing. - o It is nearly impossible to complete residency documentation requirements while in Malawi, but if need be can be done in Lilongwe.
+Don't plan to be at Mua during match week.